major/rhel7stig-sphinx/doc/source/medium.rst

 To determine how the SSH daemon's "RhostsRSAAuthentication" option is set, run the following command:

 # grep RhostsRSAAuthentication /etc/ssh/sshd_config

-RhostsRSAAuthentication yes
+RhostsRSAAuthentication no

-If the value is returned as "no", the returned line is commented out, or no output is returned, this is a finding.
+If the value is returned as "yes", the returned line is commented out, or no output is returned, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~